likicv/usysml-test-cases/README.md

 enable more effective model-based systems engineering (MBSE).
 The uSysML (‘micro SysML’) project is developing test cases relevant for the implementation of the SysML v2 specification.
-The objective of this work is twofold: (1) to provide documented test cases that would assist the MBSE community in the implementation of the SysML v2 specification; and (1) to generate input that would facilitate consideration, clarification, or strengthening of the SysML v2
+The objective of this work is two-fold: (1) to provide documented test cases that would assist the MBSE community in the implementation of the SysML v2 specification; and (1) to generate input that would facilitate consideration, clarification, or strengthening of the SysML v2